-If runoff forcing is prepared at other grid coordinates (e.g. non-Cartesian grid coordinates), Please edit generate_inpmat.F.
+If runoff forcing is prepared at other grid coordinates (e.g. non-Cartesian grid coordinates), Please edit generate_inpmat.F90.
 There is a part which relates the (lon,lat) of each sub-grid high-resolution pixel to the (ixin, iyin) of input runoff forcing.
 Please edit these lines according to the grid coordination of your runoff forcing.

+If runoff forcing is not at daily timestep, remember to change the ${IFRQ_INP} and ${DT} in s01-channel_params.sh to corresponding values.
+For example, IFRQ_INP=3, DT should be 10800.

+If you prepare your own runoff inputs, we suggest you prepare the binary runoff in daily (one file for each day), and netCDF runoff for one year (all days in one year in one single nctCDF file).
+These are default settings in the codes.
+Otherwise, you need to modify the source code to properly read your own runoff inputs.